 - full length mirror (optional)

 The first time we did this activity, I began by setting a full length mirror on the preschool table to serve as our play space.
 I love setting up invitations to play on mirrors!
-It adds another depth of dimension for the children to explore.
+It adds another depth of dimension for the children to explore, but are not required.

 The children sat down and immediately began playing.
-This small world play setting was a time when I was able to sit back, observe, and take notes on my students’ learning.
+Once they began to play, I was able to sit back, observe, and take notes on my students’ learning.
 They didn’t need any direction from me, as the previous three weeks of our farm unit had prepared them for some amazing self guided playful learning.

 The children played in different ways.
-Some students retold stories from picture books we had read together, like tractors pulling animals out of the pond (inspired by the book Otis.)
-I’ve included a list of all our favorite farm books at the end of this post!
+Some students retold stories from picture books we had read together, like tractors pulling animals out of the pond (inspired by the book Otis the Tractor.)

 More Hands On Farm Theme Activities for Young Children